Simplifying IMPS Transfers for Effortless Banking

 Collaborators

-1 UX Researcher, 3 UX Designer, 1 Product Managers, 3+ Developers, and a Business Analyst, working closely with stakeholders from BOB
+1 UX Researcher, 1 UX Designer, 1 Product Manager, 2 Senior UX Designer, 3+ Developers, and a Business Analyst, working closely with stakeholders from BOB

 Project Type